📦 Free Shipping over $60

 Not all CBD products are created equal.
 As mentioned, this industry is not regulated by the FDA, so there are a lot of companies that are only in it for the money — this means they offer inferior products or have included potentially harmful substances in their products.

-However, there are CBD manufacturers and producers that have your best interest in mind, and they have developed their own high standards.
-Look for companies that have a good reputation, source their hemp from the U.S., use clean extraction methods and have their products tested and certified by a third-party lab.
+However, there are CBD manufacturers and producers that have your best interests in mind, and they have developed their own high standards.
+Look for companies that have a good reputation, source their hemp from the U.S., use clean extraction methods, and have their products tested and certified by a third-party lab.

 Be Kind to Your Body

 Deciding to take CBD can be a good way to do something kind for your body.
 If you find yourself asking how much CBD to relax, there is no one-size-fits-all answer.
-You have to take the time to experiment with different products and dosages to find the right one for you.
+You need to take the time to experiment with different products and dosages to find the one that works best for you.

 The process can be lengthy, but once you find the right dose and the best product, the results may change your life.
-In many cases, studies have not been conducted to confirm the benefits of CBD, but many people around the world have been happy with the results.
+In many cases, studies have not been conducted to confirm the benefits of CBD; however, many people around the world have reported positive results.
 It may help you too.

 Sources